hammerheim-game/hammerheim-rules/3-warbands/witch-hunters.md

 worship and (it is claimed) even offer human sacrifices in the name of their vile masters.
 Of all the enemies of Sigmar they are the most abhorrent!
-The destruction of Hammerheim has fired the Witch Hunters with a new and irresistible sense of purpose.
+The destruction of Mordheim has fired the Witch Hunters with a new and irresistible sense of purpose.
 In the light of events the Grand Theogonist has proclaimed Sigmar’s punishment on the City of the Damned.
 The Witch Hunters